 A fine city

-Where is Norwich?
+Where is our site?

-Culture & entertainment
+Norwich: culture & entertainment

 As an UNESCO City of Literature, Norwich is home to the National Centre for Writing (we’re even known as the City of Stories).
 We’re lucky to have the internationally-renowned, treasure-filled Sainsbury Centre for Visual Arts right on our doorstep, too.